Transferring Bees From Nuc To Hive

 • Step-7 Now Transfer All The Frames: We have successfully transferred our first nuc frame into a 10-frame beehive.
 Do the exact same process for the entire remaining frames.

 • Step-8 Carefully Transfer Frame Containing Queen: Be careful about the frame that contains the queen bee.
 You might see there will be a queen cage if you purchased your nuc from a beekeeping expert company.
-If it is empty you can remove it carefully from the frame.
+If it is empty, you can remove it carefully from the frame.
+Make sure you didn’t smash her because she is the heart of the entire colony.
+Be nice and careful, and place that frame carefully inside the hive.

 The entire process should be done very slowly and very carefully.
 Make sure you keep calm for the entire time.

-Congratulations you have successfully transferred your entire 5 frames from nuc to a beehive.
+Congratulations, you have successfully transferred your entire 5 frames from nuc to a beehive.

 But wait!!!
 This is not the end.